PCOS

 Insulin Resistance

 A key factor in PCOS is the body’s inability to use insulin effectively.
-This is a primary metabolic imbalance that Ayurveda links to a deep-seated Mandagni (weak digestive fire) and Kapha vitiation.
+This is a primary metabolic imbalance that Ayurveda links to a deep-seated weak digestive fire (Mandagni) and Kapha vitiation.

 Stressed person icon symbolizing emotional stress disrupting hormonal balance and worsening PCOS symptoms.